-Progress Target in line with the planned roadmap Section Cementir Academy (Page 170) Target Link between employee remuneration and sustainability targets Detailed description The sustainability targets defined by the Group are included in the monetary incentive plan adopted by Cementir.
-13,8 2024 Results The remuneration of the whole C-level is strictly linked to ESG topics (e.g. Occupational Health & Safety, CO2 emissions reduction and so on), specifically these KPIs account for the 15 - 20 % of their remuneration.
-Deadline 2024 Progress ongoing Section Remuneration strategy Target Promotion of gender equality with an objective of at least 30% of the Board of Directors being women Detailed description Implementation of a specific Group Diversity Policy.
-5,10 2024 Results As of December 2024, the Board was composed for its 50% by women, outperforming the defined target.
-Deadline ongoing Progress ongoing Section The Corporate Governance system Target Transparent communication with stakeholders Detailed description In 2024, filling in the CDP Climate Change Questionnaire and Water Security Questionnaire and an assurance by the external auditors.
-0.40 2024 Results In 2024, Cementir was awarded 'A' for the management of climate change issues and A- for water management.
+UN SDGs Target All RMC plants must operate with a certified health and safety management system (i.e. ISO 45001 8 Detailed The Group plans to certify all RMC plants by 2027. description 2024 Results As of today, RMC plants are not certified ISO 45001.
+Deadline 2027 Progress Target in line with the planned roadmap Section Cementir Academy 13,8 Target Link between employee remuneration and sustainability targets ,.
+Detailed The sustainability targets defined by the Group are included in the monetary incentive plan adopted by description Cementir.
+2024 Results The remuneration of the whole C-level is strictly linked to ESG topics (e.g. Occupational Health & Safety, CO 2 emissions reduction and so on), specifically these KPIs account for the 15 - 20 % of their remuneration.
+Deadline 2024 Progress ongoing Section Remuneration strategy 5,10 Target Promotion of gender equality with an objective of at least 30% of the Board of Directors being women Detailed description Implementation of a specific Group Diversity Policy.
+2024 Results As of December 2024, the Board was composed for its 50% by women, outperforming the defined target.
+Deadline ongoing Progress ongoing Section The role of administrative, management and Supervisory Bodies 6,13 Target Transparent communication with stakeholders Detailed description In 2024, filling in the CDP Climate Change Questionnaire and Water Security Questionnaire and an assurance by the external auditors.
+2024 Results In 2024, Cementir was awarded 'A' for the management of climate change issues and A- for water management.
 In 2024, a limited assurance engagement on the Sustainability Statement was provided by external auditors.
-6,13 Deadline 2024 Progress ongoing Cementir's commitment on carbon related public policy Section Independent Auditor's Report Target Quality education for the local community 4 Detailed description In Türkiye, the Group supports the Cimentaş Education and Health Foundation.
+Deadline 2024 Progress ongoing Section ESG ratings 4 Target Quality education for the local community Detailed description In Türkiye, the Group supports the Cimentaș Education and Health Foundation.
 Since it was founded, the Foundation has sponsored over 500 scholarships for secondary school and university students.
-Thanks to the Foundation's financial support, the Işıkkent High School was founded.
+Thanks to the Foundation's financial support, the Ișıkkent High School was founded.
 2024 Results The Işıkkent High School provides education at all levels from nursery school to secondary school.
-Deadline ongoing Progress Target in line with the planned roadmap Section Cimentaş Education and Health Foundation Target Implementation of monitoring systems to eliminate human rights related risks across the Group Detailed description A human rights self-assessment checklist, based on the Cementir Code of Ethics, UN Declaration on Human Rights, ILO Conventions and UK Slavery Act has been established and has been included in the Internal Audit process.
+Deadline ongoing Progress Target in line with the planned roadmap Section Other informations 10 Target Implementation of monitoring systems to eliminate Human Rights related risks across the Group Detailed description A Human Rights self-assessment checklist, based on the Cementir Code of Ethics, UN Declaration on Human Rights, ILO Conventions and UK Slavery Act has been established and has been included in the Internal Audit process.
 Starting from 2020, the Internal Audit Department has verified the effective compliance of each company in the following areas: child labour, forced labour, non-discrimination, conditions of employment, security, and supply chain management.
 In 2022 new categories of analysis have been implemented: community relationship, customers management and diversity, equity and inclusion.
-10 2024 Results In 2024, this activity was conducted across the main companies, achieving 100% coverag Cementir's global workforce.
-It involved operations in the following countries: Belgium, Denm Norway, Türkiye, the United States, China, Malaysia, Egypt, Italy, and Poland.
-The analy carried out in 2024 confirmed that internal operations align with internationally recognized hur rights standards, and no risks were identified during the audit activities Deadline ongoing Progress Target in line with the planned roadmap Section Commitment to Human Rights
+2024 Results In 2024, this activity was conducted across the main companies, achieving 100% coverage of Cementir's global workforce.
+It involved operations in the following countries: Belgium, Denmark, Norway, Türkiye, the United States, China, Malaysia, Egypt, Italy, and Poland.
+The analyses carried out in 2024 confirmed that internal operations align with internationally recognized Human Rights standards, and no risks were identified during the audit activities Deadline ongoing Progress Target in line with the planned roadmap Section Audit performed 2024